adjust/dev-docs/docs/react-native/recording/events.md

 ::::{dropdown} Example

-In this example, we measure an event with the token {code}`g3mfiw` whenever a user interacts with a button.
-We add the following information as partner parameters:
+This example demonstrates how to record an event with the token {{ eventToken }} whenever a user interacts with a button.
+The following partner parameters are added:

 - The {code}`product_id` of the associated product
 - The {code}`user_id` of the user who triggered the event